What is Complement Clause? [6 Types]

 1. Verb-complement clause

 Studies show that human productivity drops off significantly after 5-6 hours of intense mental work.
-[Studies show is incomplete in meaning without the underlined verb-complement clause.
-Also note that the clause follows the verb show.]
+[The mono-transitive verb show is incomplete in meaning without the underlined verb-complement clause]

 Scientists believe that Covid is going to stay with us for at least few years.